tabenny/python-homework/README.md

 # python-homework
-Repo for the first homeowrk
+Repo for the second homeowrk